-- As we said, the fuel consumption in this power station is quite low and hence, cost for generating single unit of energy is quite less than other conventional power generation method.
-Amount of nuclear fuel required is also less.
+- As we said, the fuel consumption in this power station is quite low and hence, the cost for generating a single unit of energy is quite less than other conventional power generation methods.
+The amount of nuclear fuel required is also less.

-- A nuclear power station occupies much smaller space compared to other conventional power station of same capacity.
+- A nuclear power station occupies a much smaller space compared to other conventional power stations of the same capacity.

-- This station does not require plenty of water, hence it is not essential to construct plant near natural source of water.
-This also does not required huge quantity of fuel; hence it is also not essential to construct the plant near coal mine, or the place where good transport facilities are available.
-Because of this, the nuclear power station can be established very near to the load centre.
+- This station does not require plenty of water, hence it is not essential to construct plant near-natural sources of water.
+This also does not require a huge quantity of fuel; hence it is also not essential to construct the plant near a coal mine or the place where good transport facilities are available.
+Because of this, the nuclear power station can be established very near to the load center.

-- There are large deposits of nuclear fuel globally therefore such plants can ensure continued supply of electrical energy for coming thousands years.
+- There are large deposits of nuclear fuel globally therefore such plants can ensure the continued supply of electrical energy for coming thousands of years.

 Disadvantages of Nuclear Power Plant

 - The fuel is not easily available and it is very costly.

 - The initial cost of constructing a nuclear power station is quite high.

 - Erection and commissioning of this plant are much complicated and sophisticated than other conventional power stations.